 Themes are located in the following folder:

 Each theme has its own subfolder here.
-To install a new theme, just drop its files into the Themes folder.
+To install a new theme, just drop its files into the Themes folder—you may need to confirm the file paste with administrator privileges.
 The .theme files should be in the root of the folder.

 Once you have a theme installed, you can double-click its .theme file to switch to it.
 You’ll also find it listed alongside the themes included with Windows in your desktop personalization control panel.